 Despite the White House denying it, President Barack Obama is believed to have bought a beachfront Hawaii home with a celebrity past.
 Located in a secluded section of Honolulu, the property was once used in the filming of the hit television series Magnum P.I.

-The property recently sold to a newly-formed LLC, with Marty Nesbitt—a close personal friend of Obama—signing the paperwork.
+The property recently sold to a newly formed LLC, with Marty Nesbitt—a close personal friend of the President—signing the paperwork.
 It is likely that Obama bought the home using the LLC and his friend as a proxy.
-With the President’s term ending in less than two years, the timing gives him (and wife Michelle) just enough time to complete renovations.
-Either that, or Nesbitt is a big fan of the Aloha State and Magnum P.I., has $8.7M laying around, and shrouds his real estate deals in secrecy.
+With President Obama’s term ending in less than two years, the timing gives him and wife Michelle just enough time to complete renovations.
+Either that, or Nesbitt is a big fan of the Aloha State and Magnum P.I. and shrouds his real estate deals in secrecy.
 But we wouldn’t bet on that.

 The home has five bedrooms and five bathrooms and sits on three acres that include and a tennis court.

 As previously mentioned, the sale was closed by Marty Nesbitt, a close personal friend of Obama’s and the chair of the Barack Obama Foundation.
 Nesbitt also seems to be helping Obama prepare for his post-presidency life.